dryes/rescepy/README.md

 rescepy
 =====

-rescepy is a Python script for automated ReScene reconstruction.
+rescepy is a cross-platform Python script for automated ReScene reconstruction.

-* Cross-platform for the first time.
+* Zero user intervention required - entirely automated.
 * Grabs the latest srrs from srrdb.com.
 * Option to process samples only.